-Any pregnancy complication is concerning, but there's good news.
-Expectant women can help control gestational diabetes by eating healthy foods, exercising and, if necessary, taking medication.
+While any pregnancy complication is concerning, there's good news.
+During pregnancy you can help control gestational diabetes by eating healthy foods, exercising and, if necessary, taking medication.
 Controlling blood sugar can keep you and your baby healthy and prevent a difficult delivery.

-For most women, gestational diabetes doesn't cause noticeable signs or symptoms.
+Most of the time, gestational diabetes doesn't cause noticeable signs or symptoms.
 Increased thirst and more-frequent urination are possible symptoms.

 When to see a doctor